-a) The market for smartphones is a dynamic and highly competitive sector within the consumer electronics industry which revolves around production, distribution, and sale of handheld mobile devices that combine telecommunication and computing capabilities.
+The market for smartphones is a dynamic and highly competitive sector within the consumer a) electronics industry which revolves around production, distribution, and sale of handheld mobile devices that combine telecommunication and computing capabilities.
 Discuss how each of the following influence elasticity of supply for smartphones:

-i) Technological deepening

-ii) Availability of factors of production

-iii) Time period

-iv) Nature of the commodity

-(2 Marks)

-(2 Marks)

-(2 Marks)

-(2 Marks)

-b) Isoquants are tools of analysis in production and they may assume various shapes depending on the degree of substitutability.
-Explain the properties of isoquants that may arise out of producers' decisions.
+i) Technological deepening (2 Marks) ii) Availability of factors of production (2 Marks) iii) Time period (2 Marks) iv) Nature of the commodity (2 Marks) Isoqu ants are tools of analysis in production and they may assume various ous shapes depending on the d egree of substitutability.
+Explain the properties of isoquants that m ay arise out of producers' decisions.
+(6 Marks) Taking your country as an example, describe the characteristics of the economic system in c) which it operates.